hibbitts-design/publishing-with-docsify-this/README.md

 ## Leveraging Git with GitHub or Codeberg

+## Leveraging Git with GitHub or Codeberg

+To get the most out of Docsify-This, consider using GitHub or Codeberg repositories to store your Markdown files.
+This approach provides version control, enables collaboration through "Edit this Page" links, and allows you to edit content locally on your desktop using your choice of text editor.

 ### Git

 Git is a free and open source distributed version control system,  originally created by Linus Torvalds in 2005 for development of the Linux kernel.